Eight foot tall. Gold blooded. Goddess-shagger. Scottish.

 I’m not going to tell you the rest of the plot partly as I’m not sure I fully understood what was going on, but as Bek is quite annoying and Horus looks like Snake Plissken from Escape from New York, you end up rooting for nasty wisecracking Set to survive.
 And rest assured that there’s a big fight at the end when giant blocks of polystyrene fall on everyone.

 Gods of Egypt caught a lot of flack for whitewashing, and rightly so.
 I know that God is traditionally supposed to be an upper middle class Englishman, but still.
-Only one of the gods is black (Thoth, God of Wisdom) and I’m not sure that the scene of him with about 50 clones is the way to increase diversity in film.
+Only one of the gods is black – Thoth, God of Wisdom (Chadwick Boseman) – and I’m not sure that the scene of him with about 50 clones is the way to increase diversity in film.

 The jokes are almost all rubbish except Set’s (at one point he throws open the curtains to reveal the tallest blackest tower I’ve ever seen, soaring into the sky in his honour.
 “Can’t you make it any bigger?” jokes Set as the architect quakes in his boots and thinks about adding another storey).

 That said it’s entertaining, and ravishing to look at.
-It wouldn’t surprise me if it became a regular Christmas afternoon filler, but you’re not going to see it winning any awards except maybe Best Film Called Gods of Egypt (an award I’m happy to sponsor if Set would like to come round and collect it personally).
+It wouldn’t surprise me if it became a Christmas afternoon filler, but you’re not going to see it winning any awards except maybe Best Film Called Gods of Egypt, unless someone else makes a film called Gods of Egypt – an award I’m happy to sponsor if Set would like to come round and collect it personally.